Khris Davis

-Khristopher Adrian Davis (born December 21, 1987), nicknamed “Khrush”, is an American professional baseball left fielder and designated hitter who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics and Texas Rangers.
+Khristopher Adrian Davis (born December 21, 1987), nicknamed “Khrush”, is an American former professional baseball left fielder and designated hitter.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics and Texas Rangers.
 Davis led MLB with 48 home runs in the 2018 season.

 Background

 Davis was born in Lakewood, California.
 He attended Cactus High School before transferring to play baseball at Deer Valley High School, where he was twice named an All-State player.
 During his senior season at Deer Valley, Davis hit .592 with 10 home runs and 50 RBIs to lead the team to a state title.
 Davis attended California State University, Fullerton, where he played college baseball for the Cal State Fullerton Titans as an outfielder, designated hitter, and pinch hitter.
 In his junior season, Davis hit .328 with 16 home runs and 58 RBIs.

 Professional career

 Draft

 In 2006, Davis was drafted by the Washington Nationals in the 29th round; he did not sign with the team but opted to play college baseball.
 He later was drafted by the Milwaukee Brewers in the seventh round of the 2009 Major League Baseball draft.